 24. The Deer Hunter (1978)

-Talk about your bleak victories.
-It can't be said that Michael Cimino's Vietnam drama is an uplifting film and that's partly why it struck a chord with the Academy.
+Talk about bleak victories...
+Michael Cimino's Vietnam drama may not be an uplifting film, but that's partly why it struck a chord with the Academy.
 One of only a few films to directly address the effects of the war, it's a striking piece of cinema that cuts between the delight of American soldiers enlisting and the horrors they face once they're at war.

 23. West Side Story (1961)

 Is West Side Story the best musical of all time?
-Since its release plenty of competitors have emerged, that can't be argued, but there's something infectious about the sheer energy of the film.
-A Romeo and Juliet story told in New York City's west side through the medium of song and dance, its as fun as you might expect.
+Since its release, plenty of competitors have emerged, but there's something infectious about the sheer energy of the movie.
+A Romeo and Juliet story told in New York City's west side through the medium of song and dance – its as fun as you might expect.

 22. Unforgiven (1992)